 You’re missing some Holden Ford level dedication to catching a killer and revealing their darkness?
 You might want this book.
 Just saying.

-So, if you look anxious and should take a fucking valium, like Tench would advice, then maybe it’s about time you picked up one of these books and found your chill.
+So, if you seem anxious and should take a fucking valium, like Tench would advice, then maybe it’s about time you picked up one of these books and found your chill.

 These recommendations aren’t Mindhunter, but they’re almost the same.

 Stay safe.
 Be Kind.
 But, take no shit.

 7 thoughts on “7 Novels To Ease Your Mindhunter Withdrawal”

 Dude, season 2 was fucking amazing.
 I think a rewatch is definitely in order.
 Tons on your list I haven’t read yet but I think I’m most excited about American Predator.
 Haven’t heard a single bad thing about it.

 LikeLiked by 1 person

 FUCKING AMAZING.
 Omg.
 I’ve watched it twice and I can’t get enough.
 It’s got to be the best crime drama on tv.

 So I’m halfway through the second season of Mindhunter and I love it, but I’m with you, it’s going to be another ton of months before season three.
 Regarding your book selection: The Killer Across the Table is wonderful, I liked Red Dragon, SOTL and Hannibal are my favorite Thomas books, oh yeah and Cari Mora-haha, just kidding about CM!
 I have The Killer Inside Me but haven’t read it yet and I really wanted to to read American Predator.
 Regarding true crime, have you read any books by Ann Rule, she’s a favorite of mine.